 We feel the best way to bring everyone up to speed on the journey of this class is to briefly go through its history:

-A group of teachers, counselors, and administrators met to discuss replicating the sense of community at Stagg many people felt in the wake of the loss of our friend and beloved teacher, Ms. Ogarek, the previous spring.
-Although many students and staff felt great heartache at this loss, there was a sense of reverence and togetherness as people shared stories and realized life is short and important, a universal idea every person in the building could appreciate.
+A group of teachers, counselors, and administrators met to discuss replicating the sense of community at Stagg many people felt in the wake of the loss of our friend and beloved teacher, Ms. Mary Ogarek, the previous spring.
+Although many students and staff felt great heartache at this loss, there was also a sense of reverence and togetherness as people shared stories and realized life is short and important, a universal idea every person in the building could appreciate.
+Not only did we want to find ways to hold onto that reverence and community, as close friends of Mary, we also wanted to find a way to honor the amazing teacher, friend and human being she was.
 Discussion led to incorporating students into the group and possibly collecting stories to build empathy and find more of these unknown commonalities.
 Who would write these stories?
 Who would read them?